zihaowrez/tp/docs/UserGuide.md

 **Format:**

-Click on the relevant label values to copy the value to the system clipboard.
+Click on the relevant label values to copy the value to the system clipboard.</br>
 Note that clicking the email and telegram fields will trigger a unique response.

 **Examples:**